 Our Mission Statement

-Our Church's Mission in Aotearoa New Zealand is to reflect and proclaim the transforming love of God as revealed in Jesus Christ and declared in the Scriptures.
+Our Church’s Mission in Aotearoa New Zealand is to reflect and proclaim the transforming love of God as revealed in Jesus Christ and declared in the Scriptures.
 We are empowered by the Holy Spirit to serve God in the world.
-The Treaty of Waitangi is the covenant establishing our nation on the basis of a power-sharing relationship, and will guide how we undertake mission.
-In seeking to carry out our mission we will work according to these principles.
+The Declaration of Independence of New Zealand was the first formal agreement that declared the sovereign authority and leadership of the Confederation of Tribes of New Zealand.
+The purpose being to affirm the authority of tangata whenua and to establish an emergent bicultural nation.
+The Treaty of Waitangi is the covenant establishing our nation on the basis of a power-sharing relationship and will guide how we undertake mission.

 Our Mission Principles